KeithRyanWong/TowerBall/README.md

 With this TowerBall game, users will be able to:

-- [ ] See/change the trajectory of their ball via mouse and power slider
+- [x] See/change the trajectory of their ball via power slider
-- [ ] Fire the ball and destroy blocks
+- [x] Fire the ball and destroy blocks
 - [ ] Start a new game after it ends

 ### Wireframes